 About Montenegro, food & wine

 ⭐️I like Montenegrins.
-Initially, I didn’t comprehend them properly.
-However, as I got to know them better, I started liking them even more.
-Montenegrins may seem solemn on the exterior, but they are genuinely kind-hearted inside.
+At first, I didn’t understand Montenegrins very well, but as I got to know them better, I started liking them even more.
+They may appear serious on the surface, but they have genuinely kind hearts.
 This country taught me that people can offer selfless assistance without expecting anything in return, not even a favor in the future.
-They do so openly and without any self-interest.
-Although there may be some unpleasant experiences, especially during peak tourist seasons in resort areas, I’ve been fortunate enough to encounter good-hearted individuals.
-I hope this continues.
+They do so with complete openness and without any self-interest.
+Although there may be some unpleasant experiences, particularly during the peak tourist season in resort areas, I have been lucky enough to encounter good-hearted individuals.
+I hope this trend continues.

 ⭐️ Close to Europe.
-We prefer traveling by car as it provides us with more comfort than airplanes.
+We prefer to travel by car as it provides us with more comfort compared to airplanes.
 It only takes 6 hours to reach Greece and 8 hours to get to Venice.
-In 2019-2020, we explored the Iberian Peninsula, traveling from Montenegro through Italy and France to Portugal, all the way down to Gibraltar and back along the Spanish coast.
-We repeated the journey in 2022, and although it was a bit lengthy (each trip lasting about 2 months), it was a delightful and exciting experience.
+In 2019-2020, we traveled from Montenegro through Italy and France to Portugal, all the way down to Gibraltar and back along the Spanish coast, exploring the Iberian Peninsula.
+We repeated the journey in 2022, and although it was a bit lengthy, with each trip lasting about 2 months, it was a delightful and exciting experience.

-Before that, we went to Prague a couple of times, to Georgia through all of Turkey, not to mention the numerous trips to Greece, Albania, Bosnia and Croatia.
+Before those trips, we had also visited Prague a couple of times and traveled to Georgia through all of Turkey.
+Not to mention, we have taken numerous trips to Greece, Albania, Bosnia, and Croatia.

-If you’re planning to do business in Montenegro, you can register a company and use it as a basis for obtaining a residence permit.
-Another option is to acquire real estate and apply for a residence permit based on ownership.
-If one of your family members already has a residence permit, you can also apply for a permit for family reunification.
-For digital nomads, Montenegro now offers a nomad visa.
-There are also other ways to stay in the country legally for a year without having to leave or renew your visa, although they are less popular.
+If you want to start a business in Montenegro, you can register a company and use that as a way to get a residence permit.
+Another option is to buy property and apply for a residence permit based on ownership.
+If one of your family members already has a residence permit, you can apply for a permit for family reunification.
+For digital nomads, Montenegro now has a nomad visa available.
+There are also other ways to stay in the country legally for a year without needing to leave or renew your visa, but they aren’t as commonly used.

 ⭐️ Mild climate.
-The coastal region experiences a mild winter, with temperatures rarely dropping below 0 near the sea.
-Spring is hardly noticeable as summer arrives soon after.
-Despite the heat during summer, the sea breeze provides relief from the stuffiness.
-However, if you crave snow and the magic of real snowdrifts, you can find yourself in a winter wonderland just three hours away.
+The coastal area of Montenegro has a mild winter with temperatures usually staying above freezing near the sea.
+Spring is short and quickly transitions into summer.
+Although summers can be hot, the sea breeze helps to cool things down.
+However, if you’re someone who enjoys snow and the beauty of snowdrifts, you can find yourself in a winter wonderland just three hours away.

 ⭐️Diversity of nature.
-The natural beauty of this country is truly enchanting, with its pristine sea, majestic rocks, picturesque beaches and sand, towering mountains, serene lakes, deep canyons, and lush forests.
-Despite its small size, every corner of this country is worth exploring, and it only takes 3-4 hours by car to reach any destination.
-Words cannot fully capture the beauty of this place; it must be experienced firsthand.
-As someone who has lived here for over 8 years, even though I have seen it all, every time I gaze upon these mountains and sea, I am still awestruck by their breathtaking magnificence.
-And those pink sunsets, they are simply exquisite.
+Montenegro is a country of natural beauty that is truly captivating.
+Its crystal-clear sea, magnificent rocks, picturesque beaches, sand dunes, towering mountains, peaceful lakes, deep canyons, and dense forests are just some of the wonders you can find here.
+Although the country is small, every corner is worth exploring and it only takes 3-4 hours by car to reach any destination.
+It’s hard to describe how beautiful this place is with just words; you have to experience it firsthand.
+As someone who has lived here for over 8 years, I can say that even though I have seen it all, every time I look at these mountains and sea, I am still amazed by their breathtaking magnificence.
+And those pink sunsets, they are simply stunning.

 Look more in my Instagram